Trump, first lady in Iraq for surprise visit with troops

 TRUMP LAMENTS MEDIA FOCUS ON PULLOUTS FROM 'NEVER ENDING WARS' IN SYRIA, AFGHANISTAN

+Trump said security concerns forced him to scrap an earlier trip to visit U.S troops in the Middle East.

-Last month, Trump hinted he would soon visit troops deployed in a war zone.
+Last month, Trump, who begins his third year in office next month, hinted he soon would visit troops deployed in a war zone.

 In an exclusive interview on "Fox News Sunday," Trump was asked by host Chris Wallace why he hadn't visited the troops serving in Iraq and Afghanistan in the two years he's served as commander in chief.